 I am looking for examples of OC622 and OC623.
 If you know where I can obtain them, or have have some for sale or trade, please

 Telefunken went on to manufacture many germanium devices in the standard pro-Electron series AA (diodes), AC, AD and AF.
 I don't have an exhaustive list, but the D.A.T.A. books 'Semiconductor Diode & Rectifier Characteristics Tabulation 1961 vol VII' and 'Transistor Characteristics Tabulation 1962 Vol XII' include early ones:

 I have quite a few more later AC and AF types, and there are also germanium power transistors in the AD series.

 In addition to single diodes, TFK made several quadruple diode types such as this AAY18.
 These are intended for use in modulators.
 They look like they are simply sets of normal miniature glass-bodied diodes potted in plastic.

 Many of the low-power transistors with the AC or AF prefix are in the tall TO-18-long (non-standard) outline such as this AC150.

 Some types are embedded in an aluminium block heatsink like this AC188K (itself rivetted to an aluminium plate).
-These often have a suffix K for 'Kühlkörper' but I have a number of AC117 that do not.
+These often have a suffix K for 'Kühlkörper' but I have a number of AC117 with heatsink that do not.